-Pyruvate carboxylase (PC) deficiency is a rare disorder that can cause developmental delay and failure to thrive starting in the neonatal or early infantile period.
+Pyruvate carboxylase (PC) deficiency is a rare inborn error of metabolism that can cause developmental delay and failure to thrive starting in the neonatal or early infantile period.
 All patients who develop symptoms in the first weeks and months of life have lactic acidosis.
+PC deficiency can also start later in childhood and adulthood, with the latter presentation mimicking diabetic ketoacidosis.

 PC is a biotin-dependent mitochondrial enzyme that plays an important role in energy production and anaplerotic pathways.
-PC catalyzes the conversion of pyruvate to oxaloacetate.
-Oxaloacetate is 1 of 2 essential substrates needed to produce citrate, the first substrate in gluconeogenesis.[1]
+PC catalyzes the conversion of pyruvate to oxaloacetate with biotin as a cofactor.
+Some cases of partial enzyme deficiency respond to the administration of excess biotin.
+Oxaloacetate is one of two essential substrates needed to produce citrate, the first substrate in gluconeogenesis.[1]

-PC deficiency results in malfunction of the citric acid cycle and of gluconeogenesis (as seen in the diagram below), thereby depriving the body of energy.
+PC deficiency results in malfunction of the citric acid cycle and of gluconeogenesis, thereby depriving the body of energy.
 The citric acid cycle derives energy from carbohydrates, while gluconeogenesis produces carbohydrate fuel for the body when carbohydrate intake is low.
 Loss of PC activity and the citric acid (Krebs) cycle lead to decreased glutamate production, important in the nervous system.
 See the figure below.

 The following types of PC deficiency have been defined[2] :

 Evaluation of the patient by an expert in metabolic and genetic disease is necessary to confirm the diagnosis, guide appropriate treatment, and determine prognosis.
-Enzyme testing and DNA confirmation are available.
-Genetic counseling for parents is important in order to discuss the 1 in 4 recurrence risk for future pregnancies.
+DNA confirmation is available at multiple laboratories as a single test or as a part of “slice” of newborn metabolic genetic disorders.
+Enzyme testing is not frequently done.
+Genetic counseling for parents is important in order to discuss the 1 in 4 recurrence risk for future pregnancies.[3]

-The patient and the parents should be well educated on the factors that elicit a crisis and the early signs of decompensation.
+Patients and parents should be well educated on the factors that elicit a crisis and the early signs of decompensation.
+An informational statement that describes the child's disorder and the appropriate medical treatment for the disorder in an emergency setting should be carried by the patient’s parents at all times.

 Pyruvate carboxylase (PC) deficiency affects metabolism in several major ways.
 The production of citrate, the first substrate in the citric acid cycle, is limited, thus preventing the citric acid cycle from functioning, shown in the figure below.